Skip to main content

 Applications are made online, directly to UCD.
 (Please note that there is no application fee for the Access course)

-Once you have submitted an online application you will be invited to come and meet with us for a brief, informal interview.
+Once you have submitted an online application you will be invited to come and meet with us for an informal interview.
 During this time you will also be asked to produce a short written piece.
 This written piece will form the basis of a conversation where we can explore how the course meets your needs and expectations.
 The interviews are an opportunity for you to discuss your study plans, as well as allowing us to advise whether the access course will be suited to you.
 After the interview you will be informed of whether you are being offered a place on the course.

 Interviews are typically scheduled during June, July and August by arrangement.